 Fáilte chuig láithreán gréasáin eTenders

-In response to the developing situation around the spread, containment and control of Covid-19 (Coronavirus) the Office of Government Procurement has developed guidance to assist procurement practitioners who are urgently trying to acquire essential goods and/or services.
+In response to Covid-19 the Office of Government Procurement developed guidance to assist procurement practitioners in managing procurements where urgency was required at the start of the pandemic.
 For further information please click here.

 eTenders is the Irish Government’s electronic tendering platform administered by the Office of Government Procurement.